 Full- and part-time MA students’ begin in September.
 There is no January admission for MA students.

-If you would like to apply to the program, please download a copy of the Criminology Graduate Program Handbook, and the application package.
+If you would like to apply to the program, please download a copy of the Criminology Graduate Handbook 2023-24, and the application package.

 If you have questions regarding the application process, you can contact the Graduate Administrator.